josdejong/mathjs/README.md

 Math.js supports units.
 Basic operations `add`, `subtract`, `multiply`, and `divide` can be performed on units.
 Trigonometric methods like `sin` support units with an angle as argument.
-Units can be converted from one to another using method `in`, an the value of a unit can be retrieved using `toNumber`.
+Units can be converted from one to another using function `in`, an the value of a unit can be retrieved using `toNumber`.

 ```js